-Because Postmates drivers use their vehicles to transport goods, i.e., food, making deliveries for Postmates falls outside typical personal auto insurance guidelines.
-If you are involved in an accident while driving for Postmates and only have a personal auto policy, you risk having any corresponding claim denied.
+Because delivery drivers use their vehicles to transport goods, i.e., food, the act of making deliveries may fall outside typical personal auto insurance policy guidelines.
+If you are involved in an accident while driving for a delivery service and have only a personal auto policy, you risk having any corresponding claim denied.
 Two insurance coverage options could work for Postmates:

 Commercial and business-use policies are designed to cover the risks associated with food delivery and other commercial uses.
-Working as an independent contractor for Postmates creates some unique circumstances that most insurance companies will not cover under a personal policy.
+Working as an independent contractor — as a delivery driver — creates some unique circumstances that most insurance companies will not cover under a personal policy.

-As a Postmates driver, you can get a commercial car insurance policy, ask whether your provider will provide coverage via a business-use personal policy, or simply not report your Postmates occupation to your insurance company.
+As a food delivery driver, you can acquire a commercial car insurance policy, ask whether your provider will provide coverage via a business-use personal policy, or — not recommended — fail to report your occupation to your insurance company.

 Commercial policies can be slightly more expensive than personal policies.
 However, the price will depend on your personal attributes and your vehicle.
 With a commercial policy, you can rest easy: any incident you encounter will be covered.

 A business-use policy is for drivers who use their vehicles for limited business use.
 If you’re a full-time Postmates contractor, you might not qualify for this coverage.
 If you’re curious, speak to an insurance agent.